Today is the day!

 In 2009, Chef Ann founded the Food Family Farming Foundation (now the Chef Ann Foundation), a nonprofit organization that is dedicated to helping schools take action so that every child has daily access to fresh, healthy food.
 CAF programs include Let’s Move Salad Bars to Schools, Project Produce, Parent Advocacy Initiative, Healthy Breakfast for Kids, as well as The Lunch Box, an online resource that provides free step-by-step guides, tools, and recipes to help schools improve their food programs.

 Also known as the “Renegade Lunch Lady,“ Chef Ann serves as Director of Food Services for Boulder Valley School District in Boulder, Colorado, and is Partner of Lunch Lessons, LLC, a consultancy for school districts going through large-scale food change.
-She also writes a monthly blog for U.S. News & World Report and performs regular Speaking Engagements throughout the country.
-Visit our Multimedia Content page to view some of Ann’s notable lectures, including her four TED Talks.
+She also performs regular Speaking Engagements throughout the country.
+Visit her Multimedia Content page to view some of Ann’s notable lectures, including her four TED Talks.

 I envision a time, soon, when being a chef working to feed children fresh, delicious, and nourishing food will no longer be considered renegade.”